ericjiliangli/React-Starlink/README.md

       IX. "npm install --save d3-scale-chromatic"
   5. locate the starlink folder and use "npm start" to open the program

+Alternatively, view the preliminary interface design through stackblitz using the following link.

 [Edit on StackBlitz](https://stackblitz.com/edit/react-starlink-eric-li)